ToolJet/ToolJet/docs/docs/workflows/overview.md

 All data sources that are configured in **Global Datasources** will be available in Workflows.
 :::

 To create a new workflow, click on the workflow icon in the left sidebar and click on the **Create New Workflow** button.
-You'll be taken to the flow builder with a fresh instance of a workflow.
+You'll be taken to the flow builder with a new workflow.
 Let's start by renaming the workflow to *Quickstart Guide*.

 <div style={{textAlign: 'center'}}>
     <img style={{padding: '10px'}} className="screenshot-full" src="/img/workflows/overview/create-new-workflow.gif" alt="Create New Workflow" />
 </div>

-The new instance of the workflow will have two nodes on the canvas - **Start Trigger** and **Result**.
+The new workflow will have two nodes on the canvas - **Start Trigger** and **Result**.
 Nodes are a graphical representation of each process in a workflow.

 Click on the blue circle on the **Start trigger** node and drag it to create a new node.
 Then select **PostgreSQL** node.